 For maximum psychoactive potency you should decarboxylate first.
 Sure, it will decarb somewhat while baking.
 But lab tests show that the process of baking a recipe will leave a lot of THC unconverted.
 Even when making long, slow cooking infusions, decarbing first will up the percentage of THC extracted.
 If you are cooking with kief, hash, and hash oils you will definitely need to decarboxylate first.

-To decarboxylate, simply put your leaf material on a baking sheet or your concentrates in an ovenproof dish and heat for about 20 minutes at 250 degrees F. Once decarboxylated you are ready to make infusions or cook directly with the material.
+To decarboxylate, simply put your leaf material on a baking sheet or your concentrates in an ovenproof dish, cover with foil, and heat for about 1 hour at 240 degrees F. Once decarboxylated you are ready to make infusions or cook directly with the material.

 It’s worthy of note, however, that marijuana still has plenty of medicinal effects,even it its undecarbed state, so it depends on what you are going for.
 But to activate as much THC and CBD as possible, you will want to take the extra step to decarb.